A Complete Characterization of Statistical Query Learning with Applications to Evolvability: Applications to Evolvability

 \section{Applications to Evolvability}

-In this section we use the characterization of SQ learnability and the analysis in the proof of Theorem \ref{th:ssq2alg} to derive a new type of evolutionary algorithms in Valiant's framework of evolvability \cite{Valiant:09}.
+In this section we use the characterization of SQ learnability and the analysis in the proof of Theorem \ref{th:ssq2alg} to derive a new type of evolution algorithms in Valiant's framework of evolvability \cite{Valiant:09}.